 As can be seen, keeping IoT devices secure requires care, attention, and expertise in multiple areas, and the bigger the operation, the more complicated it is to secure it.
 For device manufacturers and related software developers, this can create a huge burden, not only during the development phase but throughout the lifecycle of the device.

 Intertrust specializes in partnering with device manufacturers to create trusted environments for IoT devices through PKI infrastructures.
 This can be done right from the beginning through factory floor provisioning, or later, through updates from cloud-based servers.

-Intertrust is an industry leader in IoT device security, and our Seacert solution has already provisioned more than 1.5 billion device identities around the world.
+Intertrust is an industry leader in IoT device security, and Intertrust PKI has already provisioned more than 1.5 billion device identities around the world.
 To find out more about securing IoT devices and how Intertrust can help, download a free white paper on the subject.

 About Paul Butterworth